daltunay/filtergenie/README.md

 ## Configuration

+> **Tip:** You can also create a `.env` file in the project root to set these environment variables.
+The application will automatically load variables from `.env` if present.

 | Variable                  | Description                                      | Default / Example                                          |
 | ------------------------- | ------------------------------------------------ | ---------------------------------------------------------- |
 | `API_KEY`                 | API authentication key                           | `None` (no auth)                                           |